-- Firstly, rinse and boil soya chaap in the salt water until it easily comes out from the stick.
-Then remove sticks from soya chaap and cut them into dices.
+- Firstly, rinse and boil soya chaap in salt water until it easily comes out from the stick.
+Then remove sticks from soya chaap and cut them into dice.

-- Now take a bowl and add ½ cup of hung curd, 1 tbsp cream, ½ tbsp of garlic paste, and add all spices in the bowl.
+- Now take a bowl and add ½ cup of hung curd, 1 tbsp cream, ½ tbsp of garlic paste, and add all spices to the bowl.
 Mix it very well.

 - Now add diced chaap and melted butter in the bowl and mix it very well.